 Every Nordic skier knows that a good grind and good wax can make or break your ski day.
-It’s the difference between gliding like a rock star and feeling like you’re skiing on Styrofoam.
+It’s the difference between gliding with effortless efficiency and feeling like you’re skiing on Styrofoam.
 Nordic skiers are at the mercy of snow conditions, and Utah’s low moisture content snow provides a special challenge.
-That’s where our experienced ski technicians come in. learn more
+That’s where our experienced ski technicians come in.

 Our local knowledge is incomparable.
 Our tuning staff includes a former NCAA Nordic champion who has been a tuner for the U.S. Nordic Combined Team and a tech for Rossignol in helping produce their factory grinds.
 Our Nordic ski techs compete all across the Rocky Mountain region and have skied in the area for years.
 They know what works (and what doesn’t) when it comes to tuning classic or skate skis in snow so light it doesn’t pack out easily.

 Most Nordic skis come from the factory with a grind too aggressive for Utah’s “greatest snow on earth.”
 That’s because many of the skis are manufactured in more humid locations.
 Spend a day in Park City and your chapped lips and parched throat will remind you that Utah is an extremely dry climate.
 That means your Nordic skis aren’t reaching their full potential until the grind matches our conditions.

 We recently brought all of our grinding equipment in-house so that the Nordic Center is where yours skis are tuned and waxed.
 We offer three different Nordic ski tuning options customized to your needs.